-That’s because from day one of our life-threatening food allergy diagnosis,
+That’s because with our life-threatening food allergy diagnosis,

-I committed to helping others however I could.
+we’ve committed to helping others however we can.

 The study reveals some new statistics that parents will certainly find helpful.

-Plus, with this study, we learn most families are ill-prepared for severe first reactions to dairy.
-Yikes.
+Plus, with this study, we learn most families are unfortunately ill-prepared for severe first reactions to dairy.

-As you will read, that was certainly our case.
+As you will read in the article, that was certainly our case.